minzdat/LVGL-ILI9341-ControlCenter/README.md

     <img src="./images/exportUIFile.png" alt="Image 6"/>
 </p>

+## Detailed Project Guide

+For a comprehensive step-by-step guide on setting up and developing the LVGL-ILI9341-ControlCenter project, please refer to the file [Huong dan chi tiet xay dung du an](./Huong%20dan%20chi%20tiet%20xay%20dung%20du%20an.docx).

 ## Contributions

 If you'd like to contribute to this project, please create a pull request and we'll review and integrate your improvements into the project.